Skip to Main Content

 Presidents and the Constitution

-Each theme begins with a scholarly essay, discussing the constitutional theme and placing the issues in their historical context.
-Following the essay is a primary source analysis—a “Constitutional Connection” —to serve as an introductory activity for the lessons in the theme.
-Three individual lessons on three Presidents round out each theme.
+• Each theme begins with a scholarly essay, discussing the constitutional theme and placing the issues in their historical context.
+Following the essay is a primary source analysis, called “Constitutional Connection”, which can serve as an introductory activity for the lessons in the theme.

 Want to create your own playlists, save resources to your library, and access answer keys?
 Sign up for an educator account!